ReinhardBehrens/Seed-Bible-App/README.md

 - Voice recordings linked to the bible verse in question
 - Drawing / Note taking using stylus pen or finger
 - Video recording linked to a Bible verse explained

+To JESUS ber glory and honour and praise.
+May he bless these projects so that many can come to know His love and mercy.